corvus-cyber/Scheduler_Assign5/README.md

 * Scoping: on multiple occasions I tried to use a variable that I declared in a function in an entirely seperate function
 * Building a live clock.
 I needed to use Stack overflow to discover that I could use a setInterval to run the clock function every second to create the illusion of a live clock.
 * CSS styling: Because I didn't build the html exactly like the example I was unable to get all of the predesigned formatting in the css.
 I needed to go to the instructor to resolve this issue.
-*

 # What I Learned:
-* How to download and apply server-side api's.
+* How to apply Jquery.
-* Other uses for setInterval
+* Other uses for setInterval.
 * Using data within the html to distinguish them within javascript (such as for color coding rows and saving and displaying content from localStorage).

 # Link: